WPEL-FM

-WPEL-FM (96.5 MHz) is a non-commercial radio station licensed to Montrose, Pennsylvania, serving the Binghamton and Wilkes-Barre - Scranton radio markets.
-It is owned by Montrose Broadcasting, and airs a Christian radio format, mixing Christian talk and teaching programs with Christian music.
-Much of the programming is simulcast on sister station WPGO 820 AM in Horseheads.
-The stations hold periodic fundraisers on the air to support the ministry.
+WPEL-FM (96.5 FM) is a non-commercial radio station licensed to Montrose, Pennsylvania, United States, serving the Binghamton and Wilkes-Barre–Scranton markets.
+It is owned by Montrose Broadcasting and airs a Christian format, with much of the programming simulcast on WPGO in Horseheads.
 The studios are on High Street in Montrose.

-WPEL-FM has an effective radiated power (ERP) of 57,000 watts.
-It is grandfathered at a higher power than would be permitted today.
-Most radio stations in Pennsylvania have a maximum power of 50,000 watts.
-The transmitter is off Pennsylvania Route 29 near Chalker Road in Montrose.
+WPEL-FM's transmitter is off Pennsylvania Route 29 near Chalker Road in Montrose.

-National religious leaders heard on WPEL-FM and WPGO include Jim Daly, Chuck Swindoll, Alistair Begg, Michael Youssef, Nancy DeMoss Wolgemuth, David Jeremiah, Joni Eareckson Tada, John MacArthur and J. Vernon McGee.
-Updates from SRN News are also carried.

 History

 WPEL, a 1,000 watt daytimer station, has been on the air since May 30, 1953, and has always aired Christian radio programs.
 It was founded by W. Douglas Roe.
 Eight years later, Roe received a construction permit to build a sister station.